POSYDON-code/POSYDON/docs/_source/contact-support/contact-information.rst

 -------------------

 We're committed to helping the POSYDON community.
-If you have questions or need assistance, please refer to the following channels:
+If you have questions or need assistance, please use the following channels:

 Official Website
 ~~~~~~~~~~~~~~~~